pisv/gethandly.wiki-playground/Step-Two.md

     }

     @Override
-    protected void hBuildStructure(SourceElementBody body,
+    protected void hBuildStructure(IContext context,
-        Map<IElement, Object> newElements, Object ast, String source, IProgressMonitor monitor)
+        IProgressMonitor monitor)
     {
         // empty for now
     }

-    @Override
-    protected Object hCreateStructuralAst(String source,
-        IProgressMonitor monitor) throws CoreException
-    {
-        // no AST for now
-        return null;
 }

-    @Override
-    protected ElementManager hElementManager()
-    {
-        return FooModelManager.INSTANCE.getElementManager();
-    }
-}
 ```

-We will get back to the `hBuildStructure` and `hCreateStructuralAst` methods
-of this class in a moment.
+We will get back to the `hBuildStructure` method in a moment.

 Now we can complete the implementation of the `FooProject` class: